slurmulon/bach/docs/guide.md

 ]
 ```

-Here's how it looks without using any variables:
+Here's how it looks without any variables:

 ```bach
 @Meter = 4|4